 Another very important objective of HACSI is to involve the second generation Hindus.
 So far more than 300 young adults have enthusiastically participated in the food for the homeless initiative.

 Every year new groups joined to serve in the DC Central Kitchen.
-In last year VT SEVA, Sai Center of Fasirfax and JET USA – Washington Dc and Hindu Temple of Virginia and many new volunteer organizations joined to serve in the DC Central Kitchen.
-During the last 8 years of its existence, HACSI has brought under its umbrella more than 1,500 volunteers from twenty different organizations/groups – Temples, Social and Cultural Organizations and Religious groups as participants in the Food for the Needy program.
+In last two years Tamil School and American Telugu Association have joined to serve in the DC Central Kitchen.
+During the last nine and half years of its existence, HACSI has brought under its umbrella more than 1,000 volunteers from two dozen different organizations/groups – Temples, Social and Cultural Organizations and Religious groups as participants in the Food for the Needy program.
 Our volunteers have started involving the companies where they work and performing the service during weekdays.

 Most of the activities are carried out in the large modern facility of D C Central Kitchen, Washington DC.
 Every day, 5,000 meals are prepared and distributed through homeless shelters in DC and nearby jurisdictions.
-HACSI volunteers prepare in DC Central kitchen ( DCCK) 110,000 meals (about 5% of 1.86 million meals prepared at DCCK).
+HACSI volunteers prepare in DC Central kitchen ( DCCK) 120,000 meals (about 6.7% of 1.86 million meals prepared at DCCK).
 About half the meals are served in the DCCK facility and the remaining are distributed through shelters housing the homeless, battered women, needy seniors and school children.
-HACSI and its affiliates have so far served more than 650,000 meals and donated more than $200,000 to DC Central Kitchen.
+HACSI and its affiliates have so far served more than 1.1 million meals and donated more than $300,000 to DC Central Kitchen.
 Recognizing HACSI’s service, the DC Central Kitchen featured HACSI in their 2011 Annual Report.
 Please view the interview with the chief executive of DCCK on You Tube “HACSI USA”.

 On special occasions, for example in the first week of October to commemorate the birthday of Mahatma Gandhi, cooking is done by HACSI volunteers in other shelters in Montgomery County and Prince Georges County.